-- Healthcare cost trend rates were 5.0% for all years. - The future retiree participation rate was assumed to be 25% for employees currently electing coverage and 0% for employees currently waiving coverage. - The assumed claim costs were determined from the self-funded premiums and underlying claim experience of the OPEB plan and actuarial age adjustment factors. - Assumed annual salary, including inflation, for active members are as follows:
+- The future retiree participation rate was assumed to be 25% for employees currently electing coverage and 0% for employees currently waiving coverage. - The assumed claim costs were determined from the self-funded premiums and underlying claim experience of the OPEB plan and actuarial age adjustment factors. - Assumed annual salary, including inflation, for active members are as follows: